LaurentRDC/dualtree/README.md

     >>> background = baseline(signal, wavelet = 'qshift3', max_iter = 100)  # Might not be optimal parameters
     >>> plt.plot(signal, '.k', background, '.r')

-## Baseline-removal

-## TODO

-There are a few things left to do before hitting version 1.0:

-1. Implementation beyond 1D: the dualtree and idualtree functions have to be implemented for 2D images.

-2. Algorithms: a more robust denoising algorithm should be implemented.

 ## References

 1. Selesnick, I. W. et al. <i>The Dual-tree Complex Wavelet Transform</i>, IEEE Signal Processing Magazine pp. 123 - 151, November 2005.